netbox-community/netbox/README.md

   <img src="docs/media/misc/reference_architecture.png" alt="Reference network automation architecture" />
 </p>

 The diagram above illustrates the recommended deployment architecture for an automated network, leveraging NetBox as the central authority for network state.
-This approach allows for individual tools to be swapped out to meet the user's changing needs while retaining an easy-to-follow workflow.
+This approach allows your team to swap out individual tools to meet changing needs while retaining a predictable, modular workflow.

 ## Why NetBox?

 ### Comprehensive Data Model

 Racks, devices, cables, IP addresses, VLANs, circuits, power, VPNs, and lots more: NetBox is built for networks.
-Its comprehensive and thoroughly inter-linked data model provides for natural and robust modeling of myriad network primitives that just can't be matched by general-purpose tools.
-And there's no need to waste time contemplating how to set up your database: Everything is ready to go upon installation.
+Its comprehensive and thoroughly inter-linked data model provides for natural and highly structured modeling of myriad network primitives that just isn't possible using general-purpose tools.
+And there's no need to waste time contemplating how to build out a database: Everything is ready to go upon installation.

 ### Focused Development

 NetBox strives to meet a singular goal: Provide the best available solution for making network infrastructure programmatically accessible.
-Unlike "all-in-one" tools which awkwardly bolt on half-baked features in an attempt to check every box, NetBox is committed to its central focus.
+Unlike "all-in-one" tools which awkwardly bolt on half-baked features in an attempt to check every box, NetBox is committed to its core function.
 NetBox provides the best possible solution for modeling network infrastructure, and provides rich APIs for integrating with tools that excel in other areas of network automation.

 ### Extensible and Customizable

-Of course, no two networks are exactly the same.
+No two networks are exactly the same.
 Users are empowered to extend NetBox's native data model with custom fields and tags to best suit their unique needs.
-You can even write your own plugins to introduce entirely new models and functionality!
+You can even write your own plugins to introduce entirely new objects and functionality!

 ### Flexible Permissions